zsliangliulab/.github/profile/README.md

 Our team is composed of interdisciplinary experts, including biologists, computer scientists, mathematicians, and statisticians, all working together to push the boundaries of bioinformatics research.
 We are committed to fostering a collaborative and inclusive environment where diverse perspectives and expertise can thrive.

 ### Main Administrator
-Prof. [Baiyong Shen](https://baike.baidu.com/item/%E6%B2%88%E6%9F%8F%E7%94%A8/3067940), our main administrator, leads the Bioinformatics Research Center with extensive experience in bioinformatics and computational biology.
-Prof. [Baiyong Shen](https://baike.baidu.com/item/%E6%B2%88%E6%9F%8F%E7%94%A8/3067940)'s leadership and vision have been instrumental in shaping the center's research direction and fostering a culture of innovation and excellence.
+Prof. [Baiyong Shen](https://baike.baidu.com/item/%E6%B2%88%E6%9F%8F%E7%94%A8/3067940), our main administrator, leads the Bioinformatics Platform with extensive experience in bioinformatics and computational biology.
+Prof. [Baiyong Shen](https://baike.baidu.com/item/%E6%B2%88%E6%9F%8F%E7%94%A8/3067940)'s leadership and vision have been instrumental in shaping the platform's research direction and fostering a culture of innovation and excellence.
 Prof. [Baiyong Shen](https://baike.baidu.com/item/%E6%B2%88%E6%9F%8F%E7%94%A8/3067940) is committed to supporting the team's efforts and advancing the field through strategic collaborations and impactful research initiatives.

 ### Main Publications
 Our team has contributed to numerous high-impact publications in the field of bioinformatics.
 Here are some of our most notable papers: